DanskSupermarked/dansksupermarked-update/README.md

 The job will fetch from the package provider the updates available for the specified package repositories.
 A list of [Puppet Package](https://docs.puppet.com/puppet/latest/type.html#package) resource will be generated (For now as Hiera JSON).
-The list will be default create the Package resources under a Hiera key named 'packages' which should be used in your site.pp or other top level Puppet file to use a lookup key to create resources.
+The list will, by default, create the Package resources under a Hiera key named 'packages' which should be used in your site.pp or other top level Puppet file to use a lookup key to create resources.
 This list will be committed to a GIT repository where your Puppet configuration is.
 You're then free to have those Package resources updated by Puppet.